-Our micro-credentials combine the advantages of a traditional classroom environment with the flexibility of distance learning.
-They are part-time and delivered entirely online and thus ideally suited to the needs of working adults and those who cannot or do not want to study full-time at a traditional campusbased university.
+Our courses combine the advantages of a traditional classroom environment with the flexibility of distance learning.
+They are part-time and delivered entirely online and thus ideally suited to the needs of working adults and those who cannot or do not want to study full-time at a traditional campus-based university.

 This policy sets out the means by which we encourage and welcome applicants from different backgrounds.
-We are committed to ensuring that every student who has the potential to succeed on our modules has the opportunity to apply.
+We are committed to ensuring that every student who has the potential to succeed on our programmes has the opportunity to apply.
+All applicants will be considered and evaluated on the basis of their past achievements and academic potential.
 Our admissions policies and procedures are designed to ensure that all applicants are considered fairly and consistently and in accordance with professional standards.

-We acknowledge the principles governing good admissions practice set out in the QAA Advice and Guidance on Admissions, Recruitment and Widening Access.
+We acknowledge the principles governing good admissions practice set out in the QAA Advice and Guidance on Admissions, Recruitment and Widening Access1.

-We also strive to observe the good practice guidance provided by UCAS where it is applicable to parttime online distance learning provision and to comply with all relevant legislation in relation to admissions activity.
+We also strive to observe the good practice guidance provided by UCAS2 where it is applicable to parttime online distance learning provision and to comply with all relevant legislation in relation to admissions activity.

-We are committed to equality of opportunity and to a pro-active and inclusive approach to equality to ensure that admission to our micro-credentials is determined only by personal merit.
+We are committed to equality of opportunity and to a pro-active and inclusive approach to equality to ensure that admission to our courses is determined only by personal merit.
 Our Equality and Diversity Policy sets out how we safeguard the equality for our students and our staff.